Bachelor of Arts (BA)

 In addition to course and module leaders, you’ll have a personal tutor to support you with any issues you might have - either academic or more generally - helping to keep you on track with your studies.
 In your third year you’ll also have a dissertation tutor to guide you through this important piece of work and help you develop the extended research skills you’ll need.

 Studying overseas can add immeasurably to your personal development and future study and career opportunities.
-As part of our BA Education Studies, you can choose either a 13-week placement abroad or a full intercalated year, where your third year will be spent at one of our partner Universities:
+As part of our BA Education Studies, we provide the opportunity for students to take either a 13-week placement abroad or a full intercalated year, where your third year will be spent at one of our partner Universities.
+For example: